foyez/go/README.md

 <details>
 <summary>View contents</summary>

+1. Strongly type language (Variable type has to be known at compile time)
+2. Statically type language (The type of the variables cannot change at runtime)
+3. Nearly as fast as C and C++
+4. Readable as Python
+5. Fast execution
+6. Automatic garbage collection
-1. Run on multiple cores and builtin to support concurrency
+7. Run on multiple cores and builtin to support concurrency
-2. Fast compile times
-3. Ease to development
-4. Fast execution
-5. Automatic garbage collection

 - **In Parallel:** Downloading, Uploading, Navigating at the same time
 - **Multi-Threading:** Do multiple things at once, e.g., Watching, commenting in Youtube